 - Trouble staying awake as insomnia is a common trait of PTSD

-- Extreme reaction to situations which trigger memories – this is due to being mentally trapped in the worse moment of their life
+- Extreme reaction to situations which trigger memories – this is due to being mentally trapped in the worst moment of their life

 - Poor relationships with co-workers due to distrust and not feeling safe

 - Fear and anxiety as their body still produces cortisol and adrenaline which are the fight or flight hormones